jatkz/figma-clone/AI_COMMANDS_QUICK_REFERENCE.md

 ## ✨ Using the AI Chat Interface (Recommended!)

-**Phase 9.2 Complete - No Console Needed!**
+**Phase 9.3 Complete - Enhanced with Progress Tracking!**

 1. Click **"🤖 AI Chat"** button in the header
 2. Type your command in the chat
 3. Press **Enter** to send
-4. Watch the AI create, move, and arrange shapes!
+4. Watch the AI think and execute your commands!

 **Example Commands:**
 - "Create a blue rectangle"